confluentinc/schema-registry/docs/schema_registry_tutorial.rst

 There is an implicit "contract" that producers write data with a schema that can be read by consumers, even as producers and consumers evolve their schemas.

 It is useful to think about schemas as APIs.
-It is critical that applications built on top of those APIs continue to work even if the APIs have changed.
+Applications depend on APIs and expect any changes made to APIs are still compatible and applications can still run.
+Similarly, streaming applications depend on schemas and expect any changes made to schemas are still compatible and they can still run.
-Similarly, schema evolution requires compatibility checks to ensure that the producer-consumer contract is not broken.
+Schema evolution requires compatibility checks to ensure that the producer-consumer contract is not broken.
 This is where |sr-long| helps: it provides centralized schema management and compatibility checks as schemas evolve.

-For a more in-depth understanding of the benefits of Avro and |sr|, please refer to the following resources:
+For a more in-depth understanding of the benefits of Avro and |sr|, refer to the following resources:

 * `Why Avro For Kafka Data <https://www.confluent.io/blog/avro-kafka-data/>`_
 * `Yes, Virginia, You Really Do Need a Schema Registry <https://www.confluent.io/blog/schema-registry-kafka-stream-processing-yes-virginia-you-really-need-one/>`_